bbepis/XUnity.AutoTranslator/README.md

 EnableSilentMode=False           ;Indicates the plugin should not print out success messages in relation to translations BlacklistedIMGUIPlugins=         ;If an IMGUI window assembly/class/method name contains any of the strings in this list (case insensitive) that UI will not be translated.
 Requires MonoMod hooks.
 This is a list seperated by ';'
 OutputUntranslatableText=False   ;Indicates if texts that are considered by the plugin to be untranslatable should be output to the specified OutputFile
-IgnoreVirtualTextSetterCallingRules; Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
+IgnoreVirtualTextSetterCallingRules=False; Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
 May in some cases help setting the text of stubborn components

 [Texture]
 TextureDirectory=Translation\{Lang}\Texture ;Directory to dump textures to, and root of directories to load images from.
 Can use placeholder: {GameExeName}, {Lang}